sola-st/CodeCureAgent/code_cure_agent/agent_config_and_prompt_files/fix_format.md

 * "file_name": A string indicating the path or name of the file to be modified.
 * "insertions": A list of dictionaries representing insertions in the file.
 Each insertion dictionary includes:
-  * "line_number": An integer indicating the line number where the insertion should occur.
+  * "line_number": An integer indicating the line number before which we insert lines.
+The previous content of the line and all following lines are moved down accordingly.
   * "new_lines": A list of strings representing the new lines to be inserted.
 * "deletions": A list of integers representing line numbers to be deleted from the file.
 * "modifications": A list of dictionaries representing modifications in the file.
 Each modification dictionary includes: